jstayton/jquery-marcopolo/README.markdown

     _Default:_ true

     ---------------------------------------------------------------------------
-*   **compare** _string, null_
+*   **compare** _boolean, string_

-    The key to use in comparing data objects.
-This allows the currently selected item to be highlighted in the results list.
+    Whether to compare the selected item against items displayed in the results list.
+The selected item is highlighted if a match is found, instead of the first item in the list (by default).
+Set this option to _true_ if the data is a string; otherwise, specify the data object attribute name to compare on.

-    _Default:_ null
+    _Default:_ false

     ---------------------------------------------------------------------------
 *   **data** _object, string_

     Additional data to be sent in the request query string.
-(Note: _q_ is always sent with the input value and will overwrite _q_ in the data object if set.)
+(Note: The query string parameter that is set with the input value (_param_ option) will overwrite the value in the data object if an attribute with the same name exists.)

     _Default:_ {}